No results found. Try again with different words?

 Now let’s see how you can set your menus for each of the languages added.
 The menus can be translated similarly as pages or posts.
 Here, we’ll show you how to translate your Primary Menu:

-Step 1 – Navigate to Dashboard > Appearance > Menus and select your Primary Menu.
+Step 1 – Navigate to Appearance > Menus and select your Primary Menu.
 Your primary menu will be set for your default language.
 In our case, this will be English.
-On the upper right corner of the “Menu Structure” section, you will notice the translation options similar to those you used for translating pages:

 Step 2 – To start translating your menu, click on the language translation option.
-We choose to translate the menu in our example to the French language;
+We choose to translate the menu in our example to the French language.

 Step 3 – Start by giving your translated menu a name (we used “Primary Menu – French”).
 You will notice that the language and the original menu you’re translating are already selected.
-Click on the “Create Menu” button to create the translation;
+Click on the “Create Menu” button to create the translation.

 Step 4 – Once your menu translation is created, you can add menu items.
 Keep in mind that you will see only translated pages and posts in your item list.
-Pages and posts that have not been translated to the language of the menu you’re editing will not be available.
+Pages and posts that have not been translated into the language of the menu you’re editing will not be available.

 Step 5 – Once you add the appropriate language versions of pages, posts, and other items to the translated menu, click on “Save Menu” to save the changes you made.